Cooks Hill

 Educational outcomes in Cooks Hill fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is notably high, with 29.6% of residents currently enrolled in formal education.
-This includes 13.7% in tertiary education, 5.6% in primary education, and 4.9% pursuing secondary education.
+Educational participation was notably high, with 29.6% of residents currently enrolled in formal education as of the 2016 Census.
+This included 13.7% in tertiary education, 5.6% in primary education, and 4.9% pursuing secondary education.

 Frequently Asked Questions - Education